Print Ads in Homeschooling

 So, does this mean companies can continue print marketing as they have always done and still expect the same results?
 Well, not exactly.

-It is true that marketing practices remain consistent.
-As has been true in the past, a company still needs seven impressions before a consumer will trust the brand enough to make a purchase.
+As has been true in the past, a company still needs multiple impressions before a consumer will trust the brand enough to make a purchase.
 Those impressions work to establish awareness and create interest before they convert to sales.
 Continued impressions serve to maintain interest among the consumer.
 Unlike in the past, however, when a customer tended to make a purchase after an average of seven impressions, the increased number of digital ads has raised the impression count to between eleven and thirteen.

 Statistics such as these make it clear that recognition of the digital age must be made even while acknowledging the continued importance and effectiveness of print marketing.
 For this reason, it is critical to package the print ad with digital components that allow for additional impressions, strengthen brand awareness overall, and provide trackable results.

 These digital components include digital versions of a print magazine, promotion of each issue through digital avenues such as e-blasts, social media campaigns (including Facebook and Pinterest), and selective sharing of articles online with accompanying sidebar ads.
 Were these components to exist in digital format only, companies would lose the significant impressions that come from the sharing of tangible, print materials.
 But, when print and digital components are combined, companies benefit from the longstanding strength of the print platform combined with advances into the digital age.